dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   scenario, I must convert my Australian Dollars (AUD) into Euros (EUR), likely through an intermediate step involving USD.
 Notably, I was taken aback by the cost when I last engaged in such a transaction.
-  While I knew the exchange rate was around \$0.70 when I visited France to see my sister, it had dropped to below \$0.55, representing a 13% decrease.
+  While I knew the exchange rate was around $0.70 when I visited France to see my sister, it had dropped to below $0.55, representing a 13% decrease.
 The reasons behind this can be complex but essentially boil down to disparities in interest rate changes between the EU and Australia as both economies grapple with inflation.
-Given that the EU offers higher interest rates, more individuals are inclined to invest in the EUR compared to a year ago, driving up the Euro\'s price while\
+Given that the EU offers higher interest rates, more individuals are inclined to invest in the EUR compared to a year ago, driving up the Euro's price while\
   simultaneously reducing demand for the AUD.

-  For normies, I would pose the question: wouldn\'t it be more convenient if Australia, Europe, and indeed the entire world adopted a single currency?
+  For normies, I would pose the question: wouldn't it be more convenient if Australia, Europe, and indeed the entire world adopted a single currency?
 How beneficial would this be for developing nations if they could simply trade using USD?
 However, one should consider